Join the world’s largest youth shooting sport event!

 Coaches are required to check-in at the registration tables located in the clubhouse.
 Coaches will receive athlete event t-shirts for their entire team.

 Athletes need to check-in with their coaches near their assigned field(s) before their assigned times.
-Athletes DO NOT need to check-in at the clubhouse or coach check-in table.
+Athletes DO NOT need to check-in with event staff.

 Teams will shoot in two separate sessions.
 After the starting time for each day, all starting and completion times are estimated.
 It is important to be prepared to shoot immediately after the previous team completes their round.
 No athlete registrations or substitutions are allowed at the event.